ksonex777-pixel/code-api/README.md

  *
  * This function is optimised for setting broad swathes of blocks.
 For example, if you have a 50x50x50 area you need to turn to air, it will run performantly if you call this in double nested loops.
  *
- * IF you're only changing a few blocks, you want this to be super snappy for players, AND you're calling this outside of your _tick function, you can use api.setOptimisations(false).
- *
- * If you want the optimisations for large quantities of blocks later on, then call api.setOptimisations(true) when you're done.
- *
- *
- *
  * @param {number | number[]} x - Can be an array
  * @param {number | BlockName} y - Should be blockname if first param is array
  * @param {number} [z]